putmetorestimnotyourstosave/putmetorestimnotyourstosave/README.md

 ## , , # :: ︶︶ ✧ — hello ' ! .

-# ⊹ ࣪ ˖ hello, i'm jay, 19 years old and go by she/her. i am a vanny fictkin, so feel free to use that name on me as well. real name is ioana, but only close friends can call me that. ro/eng btw .ᐟ.ᐟ
+# ⊹ ࣪ ˖ hi ! i'm jay, 19 years old and go by she/her. i am a vanny fictkin, so feel free to use that name on me as well. real name is ioana, but only close friends can call me that. ro/eng btw .ᐟ.ᐟ
 ⋮ ⌗ ┆ before you int please keep in mind i am hypersensitive and have audhd and ocd along with selective mutism , i may ignore you on purpose especially if i have a bad day but will eventually reach out when i'm okay again ! unless we're close or you're from party. be patient with me ok? ok. otherwise just dni, i bite.

 # 𓏵‧₊˚ ┊ ‧₊˚ interests !